kakrusch/gramdev/README.md

 - add Adjunct because-CP to base S rules, to have a hypothetical answer to "How" or "Why", add because to lexicon

+- in S's NP: (!
+(POSS) PRON-TYPE) ~= int
+     - disallow interrogative type pronouns in SUBJ of normal sentence

 Other Lexicon Changes:

 - add a Question mark (?) that makes sentences interrogative type